Wryhder/Vigenere-Cipher/README.md

 # Vigenère Cipher

-Encrypts plaintext and decrypts a cipher with user-provided key (using the Vigenère Cipher method)
+Encrypts plaintext and decrypts ciphertext with user-provided key (using the Vigenère Cipher method)